djparentx/Wi-Fi-Manager/README.md

 ## Credits

-- Original Wi-Fi script by Kris Henriksen
+- Original Wifi script by Kris Henriksen
 - Wifi-Toggle v3.6 and Bluetooth Manager contributions by Jason3x
 - Enhancements and integration by djparent